Samsung Galaxy Z Flip 6 review: The flip phone gets AI features

 Editor

-The Samsung Galaxy Z Flip 6 launches today (24 July), and is the newest entry in the Korean tech giant’s series of popular flip-style folding phones.
+The Samsung Galaxy Z Flip 6 launched on 24 July and is the newest entry in the Korean tech giant’s series of popular flip-style folding phones.

 Whereas the larger and more expensive Galaxy Z Fold 6 opens like a book to reveal a tablet-sized main screen, the Flip 6 folds down like a clamshell to about the size of a post-it note – perfect for popping into a bag or sliding into a pocket.